 NAATI has scheduled the following test dates in response to the number of EOI applications received:

-Applications for these test dates close exactly one month prior to the test date.
+Unless noted otherwise, applications for these test dates close exactly one month prior to the test date.
 Click here for a detailed information booklet.

 If you wish to submit an application for one of the test dates above, you can do so through the NAATI Online portal.
 If you select an EOI language test type that is not listed, you will automatically be directed to the EOI application process.